Global growth forecast lowered for the first time since July 2016

 Despite a year-on-year increase, the economy slowed to 1.5 percent in the second quarter of 2018 from 1.95 percent in the first quarter, state data agency, the National Bureau of Statistics (NBS) said in August.

-“The economic managers need to carry out growth enhancing policies in the country that will lead to sustainable and inclusive growth,” said Ayodele Akinwunmi, head of research at FSDH Merchant bank.
+“The economic managers need to carry out growth-enhancing policies in the country that will lead to sustainable and inclusive growth,” said Ayodele Akinwunmi, head of research at FSDH Merchant bank in Lagos.

 In a dampener on investor sentiment, the International Monetary Fund also downgraded its global economic growth projections for the first time since July 2016.